manpagez: man pages & more

 diagnostic messages from ssh(1).

--R Copies between two remote hosts are performed by connecting to the
+-R Copies between two remote hosts are transferred through the local

 -r Recursively copy entire directories.
 Note that scp follows